Baertram/LibFilters-3.0/LibFilters-3.0/Documentation/LibFilters-3.0_WIKI_Home.md

   if universalDeconSelectedTabNow ~= nil then return end

-  --Register your filterFunction here e.g. or do whatever is needed, like adding custom controls of your addon to the currently shown panel if not libFilters:IsFilterRegistered(myAddonUniqueFilterTag, LF_SMITHING_DECONSTRUCT) then
+  --Register your filterFunction here e.g. or do whatever is needed, like adding custom controls of your addon to the currently shown panel if not libFilters:IsFilterRegistered(myAddonUniqueFilterTag, LF_INVENTORY) then
     libFilters:RegisterFilter(myAddonUniqueFilterTag, LF_SMITHING_DECONSTRUCT, filterFuncForSmithingDeconstruction)
+  end
+end
-    --Attention: After Un-/Registering a filter function for a filterType, e.g. LF_SMITHING_DECONSTRUCT, you manually need to handle the update libFilters:RequestUpdate(LF_SMITHING_DECONSTRUCT) end end local function callbackFunctionForSmithingDeconstructionHidden(callbackName, filterType, stateStr, isInGamepadMode, fragmentOrSceneOrControl, lReferencesToFilterType, universalDeconSelectedTabNow)
+local function callbackFunctionForSmithingDeconstructionHidden(callbackName, filterType, stateStr, isInGamepadMode, fragmentOrSceneOrControl, lReferencesToFilterType, universalDeconSelectedTabNow)